ProUnit

 Developing your Tests

-What's a Test Case ?
+What's a Test Case?

-** some code to initialize the environment or
+Some code to initialize the environment or database before running the test.

 PROCEDURE initialize: